 Fence, including Aluminum Fence, is important for keeping unwanted visitors away, but can sometimes become a bit perplexing.
 We took a deep dive into some of the key terms associated with fence in an effort to clear away some of the fog.

 1. Fence: An upright barrier typically made from metal or wood that encloses an area.
-Commonly used around yards, swimming pools, stadiums, parking lots, and other locations where keeping out unwanted guests is the goal.
+They are commonly used around yards, swimming pools, stadiums, parking lots, and other locations where the goal is to keep out unwanted guests.

 2. Picket Fence: A fence with vertical components running periodically throughout.
-Typically spaced closely together enough to prevent passage by people or animals.
+Typically spaced close enough together to prevent passage by people or animals.